bitwarden/help/_articles/miscellaneous/searching-vault.md

 - Desktop applications
 - Browser extensions

-This article **does not** apply to the following Bitwarden applications:
+This article **does not** apply to the following Bitwarden applications, which provide only basic search capabilities:

 - CLI
 - Mobile apps

-These applications only provide basic search capabilities.

 ## Indexed Fields